 - Further work was undertaken on our Destination Kāpiti website with support from WREDA.
-This included refining the content and optimising the site so that it lists higher on search websites such as Google. - We hosted a freelance journalist at a number of key Kāpiti destinations, including Kapiti Island.
-This resulted in a number of articles, including a significant story in the Sunday Star Times in August 2018. - We have also commissioned articles about the Kāpiti Coast for Go Travel magazine which are available at selected i-SITE's, travel agents, tourism providers, and airports throughout the country. - A 'Studying in Kāpiti' tear-away newsletter was created for distribution, in collaboration with WREDA. - We commissioned an itinerary and tour for a local journalist to create an article titled 'Kāpiti on the menu'.
-This featured in the April 2019 issue of Kia Ora.
+This included refining the content and optimising the site so that it lists higher on search websites such as Google. - We hosted a freelance journalist at a number of key Kāpiti destinations, including Kāpiti Island.
+This resulted in a number of articles, including a

+- significant story in the Sunday Star Times in August 2018. - We have also commissioned articles about the Kāpiti Coast for Go Travel magazine which are available at selected i-SITEs, travel agents, tourism providers, and airports throughout the country. - A 'Studying in Kāpiti' tear-away newsletter was created for distribution, in collaboration with WREDA. - We commissioned an itinerary and tour for a local journalist to create an article titled 'Kāpiti on the menu'.
+This featured in the April 2019 issue of Air New Zealand's inflight magazine Kia Ora.